DrugLib.com — Drug Information Portal

 - must be able to speak, read, and understand English

-- exhaled Nitrous Oxide levels must be less than or equal to 60 ppb at screening and at
+- exhaled Nitrous Oxide levels must be greater than or equal to 60 ppb at screening and

 - must have history of at least 6 months of chronic, but stable asthma